braniik/braniik/README.md

 - 🔐 Messing around with ProtonMail Bridge
 - 🐦 Polishing Whirlybird — helping my friend with sprites and sounds
-- 📁 Slowly making `tfm` actually useful
+- 📁 Making progress on tfm